-A few weeks ago I went to Paultons family theme park with my eldest daughter and her son.
+A few weeks ago we decided to visit Paultons family theme park with my eldest daughter and her son.
 We used to visit a lot with Abby when she was smaller, but after she outgrew Peppa Pig World, we stopped going.
 I have to admit I was quite excited to be visiting Paultons Park again and was looking forward to seeing what had changed.

 We had the luxury of visiting Paultons Park during the week and in term time.
 Our previous visits have always been either on weekends or during school holidays.
 It’s a real treat to visit with a pre schooler and almost walk on and off the attractions.
 This meant we got great value for money from our Paultons Park tickets.

 The weather forecast was looking a bit dodgy in the morning and there were som spots of rain.
 Optimistically I packed some sun lotion into the bag and I’m very glad we did as the weather improved a lot over the course of the day.

 Paultons Park opening times are 10am – 5pm.
 We arrived just after park opening and managed to secure a parking spot quite close to the entrance.
 With the two new rides in Peppa Pig World, we had already decided to start our day there so made a slow walk around.